europanite/client_side_ai_training/README.md

 </pre>

 On the web, you select the top-level folder (e.g., DATA_DIRECTORY).
-The app will walk the tree, infer labels from folder names, and count images per label.
+The app walks the tree, infers labels from folder names, and counts images per label.

 ---

 ## Recommended environment

-A modern desktop browser (Chrome, Edge, or Firefox).
+- A Modern desktop browser (Chrome, Edge, or Firefox)
-WebGL enabled (for TensorFlow.js GPU acceleration).
+- WebGL enabled (for TensorFlow.js GPU acceleration).
-Local image folders accessible from your file system.
+- Local image folders accessible from your file system.

 Note: Some mobile browsers may not support folder upload (webkitdirectory) or may offer a degraded experience.

 ---